Progetto-ItaCa/ItaCa-23/programme.md

 <table>
   <tbody>
-{%- for d in site.data.schedule23 %}
+{%- for d in site.data.schedule %}
 <tr> <th colspan="2"> {{ d.day }} </th> </tr>
 {%- for slot in d.slots %}
 {%- if slot.type == "talk" %}